nz-m/WordSage/README.md

    In the `frontend` directory, locate the `baseUrl.js` file in the `constants` folder and change the value of the `API_BASE_URL` variable to the URL of the backend server.

 5. **Start the backend server:**

 ```bash
 npm start
 ```

->Access `http://127.0.0.1:4000/docs` to view the API documentation.
+> Access `http://127.0.0.1:4000/docs` to view the API documentation.
 6. **Start the admin panel**

 ```bash
 npm start
 ```

 7. **Access the admin panel at `http://127.0.0.1:5173/` and add learning contents:**

    > Note: You will find instructions on how to add content in the admin panel itself.
 The learning
    > contents are stored in the `backend` directory in the `resources` folder with appropriate file names.

 8. **Start the app (frontend):**

 ```bash
 npm start
 ```

 Scan the QR code using the Expo Go app to run the app on your mobile device.

 ## 📷 Screenshots